tseemann/barrnap/README.md

 Yes.
 It's faster, and finds more features.
-It's missing some things like `EC_number` and `COG` annotations, and doen't produce
+It's missing some things like `EC_number` and `COG` annotations, and doesn't produce
 Genbank files.

 ### Where does the name come from?